 Soil.
 Soil can become contaminated with lead when lead-based paint flakes off the outside of a building and gets mixed with the soil.
 Lead exuded from car exhausts prior to the elimination of leaded gasoline is also a major contributor, as the contamination persists in soil even today.

 Drinking water.
 Older plumbing and distribution lines that bring water to and throughout your home can contain lead, and that lead can leach out into the water that you drink.
 Luckily, you can have your water tested for the presence of lead.
-Click Here to find out how to have your water tested for free through the NYS Department of Health.
+Click Here (for well water) or click here (for public water) to find out how to have your water tested for free through the NYS Department of Health.

 Lead poisoning is caused by swallowing or breathing lead.